-If the decision is taken to issue a fixed term exclusion, procedures will be followed in line with Summer 2022 LA Exclusions Guidance and September 2022 official guidance from the Department for Education, which can be found here
+If the decision is taken to issue a fixed term exclusion, procedures will be followed in line with the Local Authority's Exclusion Guidance and September 2023 official guidance from the Department for Education, which can be found here

 The Headteacher (or his deputy) may exclude a child for up to five days.
 All exclusions longer than this must be approved by the Chair of Governors.